wjtk4444/eso-addons/Teleport/README.md

 - `/tp Deshaan`
 - `/tp  Deshaan`

-Technically, `/tp  ` as well as `/tp addAlias     ` are perfectly valid commands.
-The first will attempt to teleport you to a location which name starts with a space and the other will alias a single space to a double space.

 Possible matches of every category are sorted (separately per category) in alphabetical order, which means that ie. **Vivec** will match **Vivec's Antlers** instead of **Vivec City** which most of the players would expect.
 If you want to travel specifically to **Vivec City** wayshrine, you need to either specify at least "**Vivec **" (note the extra space at the end), or create an alias.
 Aliases will be explained in a later part of this manual.

 The input matching order is: